jennieann/hello-world/README.md

 # hello-world
 My first repository
-My name is Jennie, I´m like to learn all about GIT.
+My name is Jennie, I like to learn all about GIT.